rufer7/swissunihockey-game-schedule-pdf-creator/README.md

 ## Deployment to Heroku

-### Commands

-* `heroku login`
-* Navigate to local working copy directory
-* `heroku create swissunihockey-pdf`
-* `git push heroku master`
+Application will be deployed autmatically on every commit to master (i.e. release)

-For more information about the deployment to heroku have a look at [Getting Started with Java on Heroku](https://devcenter.heroku.com/articles/getting-started-with-java#set-up)
+For information about the deployment to heroku have a look at [Getting Started with Java on Heroku](https://devcenter.heroku.com/articles/getting-started-with-java#set-up)

 ## Deployment to cloudfoundry